 Ship immediately lost propulsion, normal electric power and steering and continued forward at 21.45 hrs!
 The emergency power and light system came into action at once!
 The damaged ship remained upright with no heel for at least 60 minutes.
 Costa Concordia neither heeled port nor starboard at this time due to the hull damages.
 Passengers and crew could easily walk on deck and in corridors to reach muster stations and lifeboats.
 Only later started the vessel to heel ... to starboard probably due to wind force, reduced GM (due further flooding) and ship's starboard bilge contacts forward and aft with two rocky outcrops from shore ... and capsized hours later at 00.34 hrs ... but never sank until after capsize.
 The ship actually crashed against the shallow water shore area at 00.34 hrs and the deck house was locally pushed in forward and aft and then the ship was sliding down 6 meters and away 20-30 meters from shore, more at the forward end, i.e. the forward end displaced further from shore than the aft end, on the sloping sea floor damaging the starboard hull/bilge/bottom structure to finally come to rest.
 32 persons drowned.

-In order to capsize and sink a fifth or sixth watertight compartment must be flooded and this can only take place through the 25 watertight doors that were incorrectly fitted on M/S Costa Concordia.
+In order to capsize and sink a fifth or sixth watertight compartment must be flooded and this can only take place by progressive flooding through the 25 watertight doors that were incorrectly fitted on M/S Costa Concordia.

 It would appear this happened and should be investigated.